 - Historical and Sociological Issues in Sport and Fitness

 - Sport Real Estate

-You really can’t go wrong in choosing UM for your Sport Management degree.
-Despite it’s somewhat spendier price tag for tuition, it has the highest return on investment of any on this list (early grads earn around $110,000 right out of school).
-Even more, you’re set up for success by the student-run organizations in the major like Michigan Women Empowerment in Sport and Entertainment, Michigan Sports Analytics Society, and more.
+You can’t go wrong in choosing UM for your Sport Management degree.
+The degree offers the highest return on investment of any on this list.
+Early grads earn around $110,000 right out of school.
+Students can join organizations like the Michigan Women Empowerment in Sport and Entertainment.

 College Choice Score: 95.5